 The research activities of the group are mainly based on chemometrics and/or computational chemistry methods.
 This implies the use of a large number of modeling tools : theoretical physics calculations, multivariate statistical analyses and Design of Experiments (DOE).
 Specific algorithms are built to answer targeted problems.
 We also developed customized liquid or solid formulations (with […]

-High-resolution NMR for liquids at ISA ISA hosts four state-of-the-art NMR systems operating at 300, 400, 600 fitted with room-temperature probes and a 600 MHz with cold-probe.
+ISA hosts four state-of-the-art NMR systems operating at 300, 400, 600 fitted with room-temperature probes and a 600 MHz with cold-probe.
 The NMR systems are devoted to the analysis of organic molecules and biological macromolecules solutions including aqueous media.
-The instruments are located into two dedicated NMR halls of […]
+The instruments are located into two dedicated NMR halls of about 100 m2 in highly-regulated environments […]